GuilinDev/peerReviewAlgo/bq.md

 **Result**: While I didn't have the ability to give them a refund for the previous websites, in the end, they agreed to give me one more change.
 I knew that is still needed to deliver a quality website to completely restore trust, but not losing them as customers was a major victory.
 Finally I spent 4 days to deliver them the revised websites and got very positive feedbacks from the two customers.

+### 2. Ownership 主人翁精神
+> Leaders are owners.
+They think long term and don’t sacrifice long-term value for short-term results.
+They act on behalf of the entire company, beyond just their own team.
+They never say “that’s not my job."

+> 领导者是主人翁。他们会从长远考虑，不会为了短期业绩而牺牲长期价值。他们不仅仅代表自己的团队，而且代表整个公司行事。他们绝不会说“那不是我的工作”。

+* Tell me about a time when you had to leave a task unfinished.
+  Usually I tend to finish all of my tasks, that is why I try to avoid multitasking if possible, because it is better to finish one or two things, than start many and leave them undone, or halfway.
+But, when I was in unclear responsibilities ...
+* Tell me about a time when you had to work on a project with unclear responsibilities. (discuss the spec) Come out a consesus
+* Provide an example of when you personally demonstrated ownership. (show the design document, demo, suggest feature)
+* Tell me about a time you went above and beyond.(above and beyond, means do more than you need to)
+* Tell me about a time when you took on something significant outside your area of responsibility.
+Why was it important?
+What was the outcome?
+* Describe a project or idea (not necessarily your own) that was implemented primarily because of your efforts.
+What was your role?
+What was the outcome? (auth function)
+* Give an example of when you saw a peer struggling and decided to step in and help.
+What was the situation and what actions did you take?
+What was the outcome? (lead junior engineer)

+**Problem:**

+**Action:**

+**Result:**

+Case:
+When I led the network monitoring project at the first time, it was very challenging to me.
+Cause I have no idea how to build the authentication structure.
+In order to understand it better, I googled a lot of papers and learnt a lot of basic concepts about network authentication.
+Based on that, I started to work with customers to figure out what kind of problems that customers concerned the most.
+Cause some customers who are using our products are not professional network developers.
+I need to use their language to tell them the story.
+They just need to know when they need do the authentication to pull the data, they don’t care about how we do the authentication.
+All they need to do is just make easy decisions based on the suggestions we provide.
+The system will take care of all the other stuff.
+Like if they need cleaned communication device vendor configration data, the system will bubble up an authentication status alert to let the customers know, and also providing them the links to the detailed dashboards.
+They can choose the suggestions provided by system, like choosing the data schema and formats, and timestamp range.
+So, finally, after the delivery, we get positive feedbacks from customers.
+I am always trying my best to listen to the customers and provide the best experience for them.

+When I worked on the network monitoring project at xx, I was required to deploy Kafka streaming processing and create few rules for the authentication system.
+Our authentication system is based on various Kerberos realms, and the situations and requirements for each realms are definitely different.
+Since I was the person who was leading network monitoring project, I want my customers to always have the best experience.
+So I started to think about automate the authentication.
+After the agreement from my manager, I categorized the current rules and the future rules based on different scenarios and requirements.
+Then I wrote a bunch of shell scripts to do the automation.
+I also created the APIs for those authentication, so if the customer doesn’t want the rule to be enabled, they can just click on dashboard to turn it off.
+After delivery, we had strong positive feedbacks from customer.

-### 2. Invent and Simplify 创新简化 ***
+### 3. Invent and Simplify 创新简化 ***
 > Leaders expect and require innovation and invention from their teams and always find ways to simplify.
-They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here”.
+They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here."
 As we do new things, we accept that we may be misunderstood for long periods of time.

 > 领导者期望并要求自己的团队进行创新和发明，并始终寻求使工作简化的方法。他们了解外界动态，四处寻找新的创意，并且不局限于“非我发明”的观念。当我们开展新事物时，我们要接受被长期误解的可能。